foundations-fall-2016/session5/readme.md

 ## Homework

 * Finalize and put your midterms on the NYU server
-* If you are able to bring in a laptop next class, download and install [Node](https://nodejs.org/en/) on it
+* If you are able to bring in a laptop next class do so
+* Download and install [Node](https://nodejs.org/en/) on it

 ## Reading